 If it’s the right time for you to add a kitten or a cat to your household, you’re probably pretty excited.
 Nothing beats bringing home a new friend who will be part of your family for years to come.

 Before you make your decision, there’s a lot to consider.
-First, you want to make sure you, your family or roommates and your home are all ready for the fun – and potential challenges – your new cat will bring.
+First, you want to make sure you, your family or roommates, and your home are all ready for the fun – and potential challenges – your new cat will bring.
 But once you get into the actual process of deciding what kind of cat or kitten you should bring home, you’ll want to closely analyze if you want to rescue an older cat or purchase a kitten.
 From there, you may want some more information on how to do either.
 We’ve put together this guide to give you a deeper look into what goes into adopting a cat or kitten.

 Adopting a Kitten or Cat — What You Need to Know

 But even with your best guess, you are not really sure of the kitten’s final haircoat length.
-This can cause problems if your kitten ends up with long hair, and you don’t have the time to brush him daily.
+This can cause problems if your kitten ends up with long hair, and you don’t have the time to brush them daily.
 Kittens are also famous for their non-stop energy and desire to play – especially at night.
 Without another kitten to play with, you become the target.
 They have sharp teeth and claws, and they can play pretty rough.
-Kittens also can be destructive to your couch, plants, carpet and whatever else you may treasure.
+Kittens also can be destructive to your couch, plants, carpet, and whatever else you may treasure.

-If this is your first cat, or if you’re new to your neighborhood, you might wonder where you should go find your pet.
-Shelters, rescue groups, breeders and other resources are available in most cities with a quick web search.
+If this is your first cat, or if you’re new to your neighborhood, you might wonder where you should go to find your pet.
+Shelters, rescue groups, breeders, and other resources are available in most cities with a quick web search.
 Every outlet offers its own benefits, and some have some red flags you should watch for.

 Here is a general overview of where you can purchase or adopt a cat or kitten:

-- Rescue Groups – Rescue organizations generally place animals without operating a facility to house them.
+- Rescue Groups.
+Rescue organizations generally place animals without operating a facility to house them.
 Organization members will provide foster care in their homes to cats until they can be permanently placed.

-- Newspapers – Yes, the newspaper classified section still does the trick!
+- Newspapers.
+Yes, the newspaper classified section still does the trick!
 Be very careful when adopting from an individual you don’t know; ask the owner for the name of the cat’s veterinarian and vaccination certificates.

-- Pet stores – Pet store pets are often obtained through kitten mills – breeders who care only about making money rather than the health and well-being of the animals produced.
+- Pet stores.
+Pet store pets are often obtained through kitten mills – breeders who care only about making money rather than the health and well-being of the animals produced.
 Forward-thinking pet stores have become off-site adoption agencies for local shelters and animal organizations.
 If you are hesitant to go to a shelter to adopt, visit a pet store that has shelter animals available in the store.

-- Strays – There is no shortage of free-roaming cats in the world.
+- Strays.
+There is no shortage of free-roaming cats in the world.
 They may find you instead of the other way around.
 Many of these cats are grateful for being brought indoors, and saving a cat from a life on the street carries its own reward.

 As you look to adopt or rescue your new pet, be smart.
-Always make sure you’re on the lookout for kitten mills and even online scams targeted at taking money without ever having an animal for your to adopt.
+Always make sure you’re on the lookout for kitten mills and even online scams targeted at taking money without ever having an animal for you to adopt.